General Knowledge Quizzes

 4 / 20

-4. What is the currency of Denmark?
+4. What causes the red color of Mars’ surface?

 5 / 20